The Vaginal Tightness Myth Is Damaging & Dangerous

 ”

-There is no scientific basis for such a test or indeed the belief that the diameter of a woman’s vaginal canal may reveal anything about her former sexual behaviour; yet this myth can be found across aesthetic, homeopathic and even medico-legal environments throughout the globe.
+There is no basis for such a test or even the belief that the diameter of a woman’s vaginal canal may reveal anything about her former sexual behavior; yet this myth can be found across aesthetic, homeopathic, and even medico-legal environments throughout the globe.
 It is also perpetuated in pornography, where ‘tight pussy’ has become a popular clickbait title for videos.

 Advertisement